IshaanLabs/explainable-diabetes-ml-mcp/README.md

 ## 🌟 Star History

-If you find Reasonlytics useful, please consider giving it a star ⭐ on GitHub!
+If you find explainable-diabetes-ml-mcp useful, please consider giving it a star ⭐ on GitHub!